wlads/reefpoints/source/posts/2015-03-19-lean-project-management.md

 **2.)
 Define a Path**

-Once you have step 1 in place, work with the team to derive a chronological execution of the work driven by precieved value and/or risk/complexity of a given feature.
-Front loading your risk/complexity (as long as it is somewhat high value) is a very acceptable and smart approach because impact of course correction early on is much less invasive then the alternative.
+Once you have step 1 in place, work with the team to derive a chronological execution of the work driven by perceived value and/or risk/complexity of a given feature.
+Front loading your risk/complexity (as long as it is somewhat high value) is a very acceptable and smart approach because impact of course correction early on is much less invasive than the alternative.
 Ensure a basic architecture for the overall solution is derived and communicated.
 This ensures that the team has a solid foundation to build upon.

 **3.)
 Respect the Pyramid of constraint**